Updated: Aug 18

 Car Accidents Cause Financial Damage

 Car accidents have a staggering financial impact.
 According to the National Highway Traffic Safety Administration (NHTSA), traffic accidents cost Americans a total of $871 billion in 2014, with $594 billion of that coming from the "loss of life, suffering, and reduced quality of life" caused by automobile accidents.
-According to the National Highway Traffic Safety Administration, car accident victims account for about 26% of all motor vehicle collision costs.
+National Highway Traffic Safety Administration, also stated that car accident victims account for about 26% of all motor vehicle collision costs.

 Isn't this why we have auto insurance?
 Both yes and no. It's important to keep in mind that insurers profit from premiums while losing money on payouts and settlements.
 As a result, they want to optimize the former while that the latter.
 This suggests that most insurers representing the insured actively operate against most auto accident victims seeking compensation.
 As a result, adjusters either propose fast settlements below full compensation or seek to gather facts limiting their driver's fault.

-Consider this if you need a justification to hire a Personal Injury Lawyer in Los Angeles: as a car accident survivor, you are entitled to full compensation for your injuries and belongings.
+Consider this if you need a justification to hire a Top Rated Personal Injury Attorney In Los Angeles: as a car accident survivor, you are entitled to full compensation for your injuries and belongings.
 You may not be able to get the compensation on your own if you go up against insurance companies.

 Types of Car Accidents in California